 While they couldn’t resist chiming in, Delta, on the other hand, took the opportunity to highlight brand values; striking a more straightforward note.

-United hasn’t come up for air yet as they try to stop the crisis spiral, while ignoring the pile-on they’re receiving from competitors and consumers on social media.
+United hasn’t come up for air yet as they try to stop the crisis spiralling, while ignoring the pile-on they’re receiving from competitors and consumers on social media.

 Right now, while the United scandal is still fresh and public perception continues to tank, we won’t yet see the full benefits for the airlines employing this kicking-them-while-they’re-down tactic.
 But we do know that, so far this year, using similar practices have netted Twitter wins for both Wendy’s and Lyft.